Rutnin Eye Hospital - Eye Clinics in Bangkok

 When looking for eyewear such as eyeglasses, lenses etc. there are two ways to go about it.
 There are many 'shops' around the city.
 Some are run by individuals, some are part of chains such as Top Charoen Optical and Beautiful Optical.
 You can distinguish between the two by looking on how the staff is dressed.
 In most chains, the personnel will be uniformed, and mainly consist of girls or young women.
 It is always difficult to be sure about the quality of service provided.
 Certainly some shops have been in business for a long time, have good knowledge and experience and provide good services at very reasonable prices.
 You should certainly bargain on the frames, usually prices can be bargained down by 20-50%.
 Lenses are more fixed priced.
 Everything is basically available, like bifocal and progressive eye lenses etc.

-From our experience at Rutnin Eye Hospital, we know that 'simple' one-lense glasses can be finished within an hour, so you can simple wait for them or go drink a coffee round the corner.
-You can not expect this speed at eyewear chains though, since they surely can not make the glasses at location, but have to send the order to somewhere around town.
+From our experience at Rutnin Eye Hospital, we know that single vision lenses for eyeglasses can be finished within an hour, so you can simple wait for them or go drink a coffee round the corner.
+You can not expect this speed at eyewear chains though, because they can not make the eyeglasses at location,and have to send the order to an outside facility.

 For bifocals, you would need to wait possibly for about a week, even at the better equipped facilities.
 Hoya lenses seem to be widely available and are good quality.
 Of course, our personal experience is limited.

 One tip : when going for a check-up it is useful to not go by car, and to take some sunglasses with you.
-To have a good look at your retina, dilating eyedrops have to be dropped into your eyes, which makes your eyesight a bit blurred for a few hours, and highly sensitive to sunlight.
+To have a good look at your retina (especially for 'older' people), dilating eyedrops are dropped into your eyes, which makes your eyesight quite blurred for a few hours, and highly sensitive to sunlight.
 Administering the dilating eyedrops is not individualized.
-So everyone gets a standard dose (3 times some drops, with a few minutes in between), that makes the procedure work for 100% (or close to 100% of patients).
+So everyone gets a standard dose (3 times some drops, with a few minutes in between), that makes the procedure work for 100% (or close to) of patients).
 In any case, the last time we underwent this treatment, we were practically half-blind for a few hours afterwards.
-So do not forget your sunglasses, and don't drive your own car.
+It can spoil the rest of your day actually.
+So do not forget your sunglasses, and don't drive yourself.

 Traffic on Asoke Road, close to Rutnin Eye Hospital.
 Notice the motorcycle driver with the orange jacket.
 That is how you can recognize the 'motorcycle taxis', commonly used (at your own peril) in Bangkok traffic.